oven-sh/bun/docs/install/index.md

-The `bun` CLI contains a Node.js-compatible package manager designed to be a dramatically faster replacement for `npm`, `yarn`, and `pnpm`.
-It's a standalone tool that will work in pre-existing Node.js projects; if your project has a `package.json`, `bun install` can help you speed up your workflow.
+The `bun` CLI contains an `npm`-compatible package manager designed to be a faster replacement for existing package management tools like `npm`, `yarn`, and `pnpm`.
+It's designed for Node.js compatibility; use it in any Bun or Node.js project.

 {% callout %}

-**⚡️ 25x faster** — Switch from `npm install` to `bun install` in any Node.js project to make your installations up to 25x faster.
+**⚡️ 80x faster** — Switch from `npm install` to `bun install` in any Node.js project to make your installations up to 80x faster.

 {% image src="https://user-images.githubusercontent.com/709451/147004342-571b6123-17a9-49a2-8bfd-dcfc5204047e.png" height="200" /%}